matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 ## Alternatives

-- The spaces summary API could be used, but it doesn't work for arbitrary rooms and you always need to pass the parent space, without any control over the rooms being returned.
+- The spaces summary API could be used, but it returns more data than necessary by default (but it can be limited to just 1 room) such as all the `m.space.child` events in a space.
 - For joined rooms, the `/sync` API can be used to get a summary for all joined rooms.
 Apart from not working for unjoined rooms, like knocks, invites and space children, `/sync` is very heavy for the server and the client needs to